FoodchainStats/mm23/README.md

 | 1947-07-01 | CZFB |   0.8 | M      |
 | 1947-07-01 | CZFG |   0.0 | M      |

+Its more efficient to use `acquire_mm23` first so as to only download the data once.
+But if used without parameters the `get_mm23_*` functions will download the latest data.

 ``` r
 mm23 <- acquire_mm23()
 m <- get_mm23_month(mm23)